 Hanging things on the walls is my number one way to make any place feel more homey.
 Don’t be afraid to put nails in the walls, that’s what spackling is for.
 Hanging your favorite photos of your family or places you’ve been allows you to tell a story, bringing an element of you to the space.

-Just because you are in a rental doesn’t meant that painting is totally out of the question.
+Apartment decorating ideas don’t usually include painting but because you are in a rental doesn’t mean that painting is totally out of the question.
 Many places now allow renters to paint with the stipulation that it must be painted back to the original color.
 It may be worth it to paint one room or even one wall.
 If you are going to be in your home for a few years it can be a great investment of your time and money.
 Be sure to stick with colors that aren’t too dark and be careful not to spend a bundle on the paint or supplies!

 3. Temporary Wall Treatments

 Even if you can’t paint, consider temporary wall treatments on an accent wall or for a whole room.
 You can get vinyl decals, removable wallpaper [here’s my favorite sources], or even fabric for walls.
 Vinyl decals come in a variety of options like polka dots and stripes.
 Get creative with the stripes, like I did here to create a grid wall.
 All of these are great ways to get pattern and color on the wall.
 The best part is when it’s time, it just peels right off.
 You know I love temporary wall treatments because I wrote a whole post about it.

 4. Hang Curtains